 Here are some of our reported fan favorites and selections for the best work boots for walking on concrete all day.

-- Infinity FD Series Studhorse Boots – Waterproof, proprietary FD Flex-drive outsole, composite toe, various height and color options.
+- Infinity FD Series Studhorse Boots – Waterproof, proprietary FD Flex-drive outsole, composite toe, various height options.

 - American Heritage Work Boots – Composite toe, waterproof yet breathable membrane, Poron® insole, made in the USA.